siddharth1001/sample_app/README.md

-# Ruby on Rails Tutorial sample application CHANGESID
+# Ruby on Rails Tutorial sample application CHANGESID1

 This is the sample application for
 [*Ruby on Rails Tutorial: